Baby play: why it’s important

-Babies love moving their arms and legs and they’ll reach out to touch everything – toys, pets and brothers and sisters!
+Babies also love moving their arms and legs.
+They’ll reach out to touch everything – toys, pets and siblings!
 In fact, play becomes more active as your baby grows.
-Your baby might start pulling out drawers, dropping cereal onto the floor, and pushing any button she can find.
+Your baby might start pulling out drawers, dropping cereal onto the floor, and pushing any button they can find.

-Sometimes your baby wants to be in charge when he’s playing and likes you to follow his lead.
-Other times your baby might want to try something on his own.
-It’s good to encourage your baby to take the lead in play, but you’ll need to take control if play puts him in danger or at risk of injury.
+Sometimes your baby wants to be in charge when they’re playing and likes you to follow their lead.
+Other times your baby might want to try something on their own.
+It’s good to encourage your baby to take the lead in play, but you’ll need to take control if play puts them in danger or at risk of injury.

-Your baby isn’t aware of danger so dangerous things can look like fun to her.
-Now’s the time to think about making your home a safer place for a baby on the move.
+Your baby isn’t aware of danger so dangerous things can look like fun to them.
+Now’s the time to think about making your home a safe place for a baby on the move.

 Baby play ideas and baby games